JRazek/NNEngine/README.md

 For any kind of image resampling there are util functions in Utils class that may be used accordingly including image resampling, <br>
 interpolations and matrix transformations.<br>

-Currently CUDA support is in progress as well as paralelizm on multiple devices for better performance.
+Currently CUDA support is in progress as well as parallel convolutions on multiple devices for better performance.